talkingscott/foodlog/README.md

 The app is under development.
 The plumbing is generally in place, but there are some essential TODO items:

-* Implement a real data store.
-The current one just keeps a list in memory.
-Maybe do leveldb or LMDB, then either DynamoDB or Cloud Datastore/Bigtable/Spanner.
+* Implement a data store for a managed cloud database, like DynamoDB or Cloud Datastore/Bigtable/Spanner.
 * Implement a server initiated websocket heartbeat to teardown phantom connections.
 * Implement client websocket reconnect loop: the current code tries to reconnect only once.